luvolondon/fvtt-module-jitsiwebrtc/README.md

 * Add GitHub workflow for automated release process
 * Update compatibility to FVTT v0.7.9

+v0.4.10
+* Force users to active when joining with Jitsi to make connections more reliable
+* Add warning log function and clean up logging

 # License
 This Foundry VTT module is licensed under a Creative Commons Attribution 4.0 International License.